Jim Renacci: Tenure

-Renacci was ranked the 46th most bipartisan member of the U.S. House of Representatives during the 114th United States Congress (and the third most bipartisan member of the U.S. House of Representatives from Ohio) in the Bipartisan Index created by The Lugar Center and the McCourt School of Public Policy that ranks members of the United States Congress by their degree of bipartisanship (by measuring the frequency each member's bills attract co-sponsors from the opposite party and each member's co-sponsorship of bills by members of the opposite party).
+Renacci was ranked the 46th most bipartisan member of the U.S. House of Representatives during the 114th Congress (and the third most bipartisan member of the U.S. House of Representatives from Ohio) in the Bipartisan Index created by The Lugar Center and the McCourt School of Public Policy that ranks members of the United States Congress by their degree of bipartisanship (by measuring the frequency each member's bills attract co-sponsors from the opposite party and each member's co-sponsorship of bills by members of the opposite party).

 He is a member of the Republican Study Committee and Republican Main Street Partnership.

 LGBT Rights

-In 2015, Renacci was amongst 60 Republicans voting to uphold President Barack Obama's 2014 executive order banning federal contractors from making hiring decisions that discriminate based on sexual orientation or gender identity.
+In 2015, Renacci was one of 60 Republicans who voted to uphold President Barack Obama's 2014 executive order banning federal contractors from making hiring decisions that discriminate based on sexual orientation or gender identity.

-In 2016, Renacci was among 43 Republicans to vote for the Maloney Amendment to H.R.
+In 2016, Renacci was among 43 Republicans to have voted for the Maloney Amendment to H.R.
 5055 which would prohibit the use of funds for government contractors who discriminate against LGBT employees.